-A great destination for nature enthusiasts, many of CNC’s campuses have breathtaking natural surroundings.
+Many of CNC’s campuses have breathtaking natural surroundings, making them great destinations for nature enthusiasts.
 The main Prince George campus is near Jasper National Park and the Rocky Mountains.
-Meanwhile, Fort St. James is surrounded by rolling hills, lakes and rivers, and Burns Lake is in the heart of B.C.’s beautiful Lakes District.
-Students who wish to live on campus can do so at the Prince George campus, which has a student residence offering private single rooms with kitchenettes.
+Fort St. James is surrounded by rolling hills, lakes and rivers, and Burns Lake is in the heart of British Columbia’s beautiful Lakes District.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|

 |Mid-sized (2,000 full-time students to fewer than 10,000 full-time students)||$3,000||$3,000||$3,000||Yes|

 - Web and Graphic Design: Students learn visual and online communication strategies, digital art and interactive media, web design and typography.

 - Diagnostic Medical Sonography: This program offers students training in both cardiac and general ultrasound.
 CNC’s lab has state-of-the-art ultrasound machines and simulators.